 Leibniz reasons that for there to be anything there must be basic units of reality, which he calls monads or simple substances: "And there must be simple substances, since there are compounds" (2).
-He implicitly appeals to the axiom that changing, composite things must have unchanging component parts.
+He implicitly appeals to the rationalistic axiom that changing, composite things must have unchanging component parts, or else change is not possible.
 By substance, Leibniz means an entity, or subject to which predicates may be attributed, which is the usual definition of it.
 The word monad is a Greek word meaning a single thing (monas); in Greek philosophy it is usually applied to God.
-For Leibniz, monads are the fundamental existing things, the "building blocks" of everything else.
+For Leibniz, monads are the fundamental existing substances or things, the "building blocks" of everything else; only composite things can be created and destroyed.
 Leibniz assumes that it is rationally undeniable that things are composed of parts.
 Monads are simple, which means that they are irreducible, having no component parts; rather all composites things are composed of monads: "These Monads are the real atoms of nature and, in a word, the elements of things" (3).
 True substances are the monads, not those things composed of monads.
-Composite things, as aggregates of monads, are substances or entities in a secondary and derivative sense.
+Composite things, as aggregates of monads, are substances in a secondary and derivative sense.

-not interpret Leibniz's monads as fundamental units of matter; rather,
+not interpret Leibniz's monads as fundamental units of matter as normally

-nor divisibility" (3).
-In other words, monads are unextended in
+nor form [figure] nor divisibility" (3).
+In other words, monads

-and extension are logically incompatible, for whatever is extended is
+reason that simplicity and extension are logically incompatible, for whatever

-also divisible and therefore must be a plurality, being composed of parts
+is extended is also divisible and therefore must be a plurality, being

-that can be separated from one another.
-Yet all things that are identifiable
+composed of parts that can be separated from one another.
+Yet all things

-as material existents are composed of monads, being "the
+that are identifiable as material existents are composed of monads, being